 When a cat sets their mind to something, they aren’t going to back down to get it.
 This is especially true when it comes to that food bowl of theirs that must be filled to their liking.
-The issue with laser pointers is, there’s no crucial end to the thrill of the “hunt” they are doing with it.
+The issue with laser pointers is, that there’s no crucial end to the thrill of the “hunt” they are doing with it.
 They are never going to actually slay that red dot and have a little light feast.
-When your cat hunts, there are three key steps which need to happen or your cat could grow incredibly frustrated: stalk, pounce, and catch the prey.
+When your cat hunts, three key steps must happen, or your cat could grow incredibly frustrated: stalk, pounce, and catch the prey.
 According to PetMD.com, you could possibly be leaving your cat’s desires unfulfilled with laser pointer play because of it.
 Happy cat, happy life.
 I think that goes without saying!
 So tread carefully, my friend.

 Did this better answer your desire to know why do cats chase laser pointers?